 But what I miss most is the process of taking photos.
 I miss the rush of capturing an image and racing back to the darkroom to develop and print the photos to my satisfaction.
 Whether I had ample time or was up against the clock, every moment felt meaningful.
 Photographers were respected and held a certain level of prestige, and the power of the free press often opened doors for us, even if we weren't exactly welcome.
-I recall a sports assignment, one of my early ones, that stands out in my memory.
-It involved a two-hour round-trip drive, and I barely made it back to the office with 10 minutes to spare before the deadline.
-As I hurriedly developed the film, I searched for the perfect shot on my still-wet film-strip.
-Once we'd finished developing the film, we had to dry the photo - at least when time was of the essence.
+Those days are gone.
+I recall a sports assignment—one of my early ones—that stands out in my memory.
+It involved a two-hour round-trip drive, and I barely made it back to the office with ten minutes to spare before the deadline.
+As I hurriedly developed the film, I searched for the perfect shot on my still-wet film strip.
+Once we’d finished developing the film, we had to dry the photo—at least when time was of the essence.
 That evening, the sports editor approached me and snatched the wet photo from my hand before dashing away.
-I learned early that you never want to anger a sport's editor.
+I learned early that you never want to anger a sports editor.
 I also miss the grainy look that came from pushing the limits of film speed.
-In the black and white days, the grain was not a big concern because it blended with the newspaper's own grain.
+In the black-and-white days, the grain was not a big concern because it blended with the newspaper's own grain.
 We often pushed our films to their limits to avoid using a flash.
 Manual cameras were my favorite tool, giving me complete control over every aspect of the process.
 I would carefully consider every detail before clicking the shutter.
 In contrast, today's cameras seem lacking.
-While I had several Nikons and a dozen lenses that served me well during my last four years before retirement, I never felt quite as satisfied as when I could create a photo from start to finish.
-Finally, I believe that black and white photos possess a certain soul that color photos lack.
+While I had several digital Nikons and a dozen lenses that served me well during my last four years before retirement, I never felt quite as satisfied as when I could create a photo from start to finish.
+The new cameras disappoint me.
+Finally, I believe that black-and-white photos possess a certain soul that color photos lack.
 There's something magical about them that draws you in, revealing the true essence of a scene.
-In comparison, color photos seem like mere eye-candy.
+In comparison, color photos seem like mere eye candy.
 Allow me to share a few grainy photos from old assignments, as I bid farewell to this trip down memory lane.

 0 Comments